gmu-gd/motion22-summer/schedule/index.md

 * _School of Motion:_ [After Effects Expressions 101](https://www.schoolofmotion.com/blog/after-effects-expressions-101)
 * _School of Motion:_ [Amazing Expressions in After Effects](https://www.schoolofmotion.com/blog/amazing-expressions-in-after-effects)
 * _School of Motion:_ [How to Use the Loop Expression in After Effects](https://www.schoolofmotion.com/blog/loop-expression-after-effects)

 ---

+### July 20 &mdash; Day 13
+Group meetings to discuss your projects.

+---